 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality - Horsham District
+All proposals should look to be compliant with Policy 16: Water Neutrality.